-Surface Pro has a full-size USB 3.0 port that you can use to connect accessories, such as a printer, camera, music player, phone, a mouse, or even an external hard drive.
+Surface Pro 3 has a full-size USB 3.0 port that you can use to connect accessories, such as a printer, camera, music player, phone, a mouse, or even an external hard drive.

-The first time you plug in a USB accessory, Windows installs the necessary software for you (if needed).
+The first time you plug in a USB accessory, Windows installs the software it requires for you (if it isn't already installed).